Signal propagation and linear response in the delay Vicsek model: Signal propagation

 \subsection{Dispersion relation}

 A central quantity in the study of signal propagation is the \textit{signal speed}, or, equivalently, the \textit{dispersion relation}.
 However, to define these quantities for the VM is neither trivial nor unique.
 Consider the typical time evolution of the signal strength, measured in terms of $\dot{\theta}_i(t)$.
-The signal reaches an agent $i$ at time $t$, plotted in Fig.~\ref{fig:ThetaSingle}a.
-But its intensity is initially very low.
-It then grows over time until it reaches a maximum and starts to decay.
-For a slowly moving leader and flock, for which the information spreading is dominated by conduction, the time when the signal first reaches a particle at distance $d_i$ from its source can roughly be estimated as $d_i/R$.
+As shown in Fig.~\ref{fig:ThetaSingle}a, the signal intensity $\theta_i(t)$ reaching an agent $i$ at some time $t>0$ is initially very low and grows over time until it reaches a maximum and starts to decay.
+For a stationary or slowly moving flock, for which the information spreading is dominated by conduction, the time when the signal first reaches a particle at distance $d_i$ from its source can roughly be estimated as $d_i/R$.
 This is the time required for the signal to arrive from the leader's initial position, if traveling along the shortest path.
-The signal gets damped by a factor $1/N_{\rm int}$ after each time step, since it is distributed among the $N_{\rm int} \approx N R^2/L_\mathrm{F}^2$ nearest neighbors, on average.
-This explains why it is very weak at its spreading front.
+This initial signal gets diluted by a factor $1/N_{\rm int}$ after each time step, since it is distributed among the $N_{\rm int} \approx N R^2/L_\mathrm{F}^2$ nearest neighbors, on average.
+This explains why it becomes very weak at its spreading front.
 As the number of possible paths connecting the initial position of the leader with the nearby particles in the flock increases over time, also their perceived signal intensity, as well as the rate of change $\dot{\theta}_i(t)$ of their orientation, grows.
-Once the neighbors thereby become increasingly aligned with the leader, $\dot{\theta}_i(t)$ decays again.
-In what follows, we identify the time when $\dot{\theta}_i(t)$ reaches its maximum as the signal propagation time $T_i$.
+Once the particles thereby become increasingly aligned with the leader, $\dot{\theta}_i(t)$ decays again.
+In what follows, we identify the time when $\dot{\theta}_i(t)$ reaches its maximum as the (characteristic) signal propagation time $T_i$.
 The corresponding signal speed is $d_i/T_i$.
 For more details concerning this choice, see Ref.~\cite{Geiss2021lattice}.